isomerpages/moe-punggolsec/_secondary-1-registration-2025/Transfer into Punggol Secondary.md

 </p>
 <p>Your score should meet our school's cut-off point of the posting year.</p>
 <p>The deadline for applications is on 26 December 2024, 12 noon.
 Successful
-applicants will be notified by 2 January 2025.</p>
+applicants will be informed by 2 January 2025.
+Late submission will not be allowed.</p>